migonzalvar / dj-email-url

 File backend

 The file backend is the only one which needs a path.
-The url path is store in EMAIL_FILE_PATH key.
+The URL's path is used as the EMAIL_FILE_PATH key.

 License